Chinese Festivals — Celebration, Custom and Food

-The first record about this festival was around 2,200 to 2,500 years ago, but it was official and widely accepted in China in about 1,000 years ago.
+The first record about this festival was around 2,200 to 2,500 years ago, but it was official and widely accepted in China about 1,000 years ago.

-Though without a very long history, the Mid-Autumn Day is one of the most popular festivals in China now.
+Though without a very long history, Mid-Autumn Day is one of the most popular festivals in China now.

 Worshiping the moon is the most important ceremony of the Mid-Autumn Festival.
 Usually, red candles and incense, nice fruits and mooncakes are common necessities for the rite.